erwinel/usms-global/util/src/SnTsTypeGenerator/README.md

 ### Override Output File Path

-This defaults to a file named `types.d.ts` in the current working subdirectory.
+The file output path relative to the current working subdirectory.
+This defaults to a file named `types.d.ts`.

 You can override this using the  `-o` command line switch or the `SnTsTypeGenerator/Output` setting.
-The path for this setting is relative to the current working subdirectory.
 If the file extension is omitted, it will have the default extension of `.d.ts`.

 Command Line Example: